 - proof of your current immigration status (for example your visa, ARC card)

 - a translation of any documents that are not in English.

 If you or your partner is a non-relevant national and you do not have a visa or you are unable to make the appropriate immigration statement, the immigration authorities at the Home Office will be notified.
 A hard copy of a letter granting status is not evidence of rights in the UK.

 There may be an additional fee of £12 per person that is payable at the appointment, and you may need to wait up to 70 days before getting married or forming a civil partnership.

 If you do not speak and understand English, you must bring an interpreter to your appointment.
 If you are unable to bring an interpreter, please let us know this when you book.

 New fees for considering overseas divorces

 From the 1 November 2017, the Government has introduced new fees for the consideration of divorces, annulments and Civil Partnership Dissolutions obtained outside the British Isles.
-The following fees are non-refundable in the event a document is turned down.
+The following fees are non-refundable in the event of a document being turned down.

 Have your say

 Our aim is to provide a quality service that is valued by its customers.
 We are proud of the service we provide and are committed to listening to our customers' views.
-Please help us to maintain high standards of service by spending a few moments completing our questionnaire.
+Please help us to maintain high standards of service by spending a few moments completing our registrars customer satisfaction survey.